Nicole732/infra-eks-terraform-automation/README.md

     - terraform-aws-modules/eks/aws ~> 19.16

 Terraform commands to execute the script:
-- initialise project & download providers
+- initialize project & download providers
     - *terraform init*
 - preview what will be created with apply & see if any errors
     - *terraform plan*